 History of the Alumni Association

-Humboldt State opened its doors in 1913, under the name of Humboldt State Normal School.
+Cal Poly Humboldt opened its doors in 1913, under the name of Humboldt State Normal School.
 On May 26, 1915, the first graduating class participated in commencement ceremonies at the Minor Theatre.
 Fifteen women received certificates, becoming the first graduating class and our first alumni.

-From the beginning, Humboldt State has focused on producing alumni who make a difference in the world.
-In the words of Humboldt State's first president, Nelson Blieau Van Matre, "The course of study offered in the Humboldt State Normal School will make the very best teacher that it is possible to make out of those who enter."
+From the beginning, Humboldt has focused on producing alumni who make a difference in the world.
+In the words of Humboldt's first president, Nelson Blieau Van Matre, "The course of study offered in the Humboldt State Normal School will make the very best teacher that it is possible to make out of those who enter."

 In 1924, just 11 years after the institution was founded, the Alumni Association was organized.
 The first officers were Hugh Stewart, president; Emily Duprey Murray, vice president; and Jessie Turner Woodcock, secretary.
 The Association sponsored the school’s first homecoming, honoring the not-so-distant class of 1917.

-Today, the 8,300 students at Humboldt chose from a wide range of majors and minors, including graduate programs, credentials and certificates of studies.
+Today, the 8,300 students at Cal Poly Humboldt chose from a wide range of majors and minors, including graduate programs, credentials and certificates of studies.

 Alumni Association Timeline